 AFPD needed a safe and efficient method for archiving documents from two different workflows: one generated from UNIX and the other from scanned insurance policies.
 Previously, these documents were manually being stored in file cabinets, which was unreliable and time consuming.

 Administrators For The Professions of Delaware Implemented Solutions

-To replace both multi-part forms and pre-printed forms, AFPD went with FabSoft’s Reform PDC, which recreated their insurance policy forms and quotes with the use of the built-in Reform Designer.
+To replace both multi-part forms and pre-printed forms, AFPD went with FabSoft’s Reform VDP, which recreated their insurance policy forms and quotes with the use of the built-in Reform Designer.
 It replicated all of AFPD’s multipart forms and converted them into an electronic format for easy customization when demands change.
-Now, when a form is printed from the UNIX system, Reform PDC will capture the print stream, overlay the data onto the newly created forms, and print to a high speed color printer or MFP.
+Now, when a form is printed from the UNIX system, Reform VDP will capture the print stream, overlay the data onto the newly created forms, and print to a high-speed color printer or MFP.
 With this process, multipart forms, pre-printed forms, and dot matrix printers are no longer necessary.

 Another issue that AFPD was facing was the need to archive documents in a more efficient manner.
 Reform can automatically route documents to any significant archive system using index fields.
 When a document is sent from UNIX, it will capture the print stream, extract the text, and index it accordingly to the archive system.
 If the document needs to be referenced in the future, AFPD can use the index information to perform keyword searches to retrieve the document.

-The combination of Reform PDC and Tag Doc provide AFPD with an automated document workflow that reduces printing costs, increases productivity, and manages documents efficiently.
+The combination of Reform VDP and Tag Doc provides AFPD with an automated document workflow that reduces printing costs, increases productivity, and manages documents efficiently.